How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 • Considering battery storage to shift your energy usage patterns

-A study by the Rocky Mountain Institute found that solar customers on TOU rates could increase their savings by up to 25% by optimizing their usage timing.
+Their study found that solar customers on TOU rates could increase their savings by up to 25% by optimizing their usage timing.

 Consider Solar Battery Storage